diambra/docs/content/handsOnReinforcementLearning/sheeprl/_index.en.md

 ```

-The final script for the sumbission of dreamer_v3 is shown below.
+The final script for the submission of dreamer_v3 is shown below.

 {{< github_code "https://raw.githubusercontent.com/diambra/agents/main/sheeprl/agent-dreamer_v3.py" >}}